 Therefore, if you a legal, law-abiding citizen –you have nothing to lose with stricter laws for the acquisition of a gun.
 If you are a law-abiding citizen –you have nothing to lose with the stricter tracking of guns.
 And, if you are a law-abiding citizen –you should have nothing to hide.

-The point of this is to say that even though I am paying a transfer fee, it does not mean that the new pistol is registered in any way to my name.
+However, even though I payed a transfer fee, it does not mean that the new pistol is registered in any way to my name.
 It is only an internal record at the retail store that shows they received a pistol from S&W, and they legally transferred that pistol out of their inventory.
 It is still up to me to register that new pistol into my name.

 In the past, in order to register a weapon in Nevada, you had to go to one of several police sub-stations with your unloaded weapon, have it inspected by the officer, serial numbers recorded and your identification checked.
 The gun owner then received a “Blue Card” showing that you are the owner of that weapon.
 There was no charge for registering a weapon.
 However, in 2015 that process went away, and Clark County residents no longer have to register handguns with Metro.

 Now, let me state that I am not naïve enough to think that just because a gun is registered to someone that it will prevent them from doing bad things with that weapon.
 Not at all!
 However, if we start now, by registering all guns at the point of sale, it will significantly slow the proliferation of illegal (unregistered), guns from getting onto the streets.
 This process will not happen overnight and may, in fact, be a ten-year process.
 But as more and more guns are registered, it will leave less and less unregistered guns on the street until the supply is dwindled down to a more manageable number.
 And, through this process, at the very least, the guns will be traceable back to a person that legally purchased that gun and then, either gave it or sold it to someone who in turn does bad things –like go on a shooting spree.